AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/copy-modules-or-scenarios.md

 Copying a group of modules is similar to copying a single module.

+1. Click the **[!UICONTROL Scenario]** tab in the left panel.
+1. Select the scenario where you want to copy a module.
+1. Click anywhere on the scenario to enter the Scenario editor.
 1. Right-click on the module that you want to copy.

    >[!NOTE]